AaronWatters/H5Gizmos/doc/README.md

 - The child Javascript context can call back to the parent in response to an event.
 In this case when the user clicks the checkboxes the child calls back to the `checked` Python function.
-The parent process can also call-in to the child and optionally wait for a return value, but this feature is not illustrated in this example and is explained elsewhere.
+The parent process can also call-in to the child and optionally wait for a return value, as demonstrated in the following section.

 ## H5Gizmos in Jupyter Quickstart